 Some mysteries should never be solved.
-Why ask how the sticky, gooey, toffee-like milk cake is made?
-Why ruin the romance by disclosing that this luscious sweetmeat, which looks like the surface of a beehive and tastes of ambrosia, is made of nothing but milk and sugar?
+Why ask how the sticky, gooey milk cake is made?
+Why ruin the romance by disclosing that this luscious mithai, which looks like beehive and tastes of ambrosia, is made of nothing but milk and sugar?

-The pride of Delhi sweets is sold in almost every sweet shop, but the purity of the full-cream milk used to make it, is what determines its quality.
+This pride of Delhi desserts is sold in almost every sweet shop, but the purity of the full-cream milk used to make it is said to determine the quality.
 To get the best milk cake in town, you have to step into Kucha Ghasi Ram, a narrow lane near Fatehpuri Masjid in Chandni Chowk.

-Facing a hair salon, the hole-in-the-wall Hemchand Ladli Prashad milk shop seems a conspiracy by milk cake lovers to keep the place a secret.
+Facing a salon, the hole-in-the-wall Hemchand Ladli Prashad milk shop seems a conspiracy by milk cake lovers to keep the place a secret.
 There are no chairs, no tables.
-The shop’s best product is hidden among burfi, rabri, dahi (yoghurt) and chai.
-The halwai (cook) simmers sugared milk in a huge pot, stirring it for hours.
-As it start leaving brownish caramelised streaks, the grainy, slushy mixture of half-evaporated milk is transferred into a tray and steamed over a kettle till it sets.
+The shop’s best product is hidden among a range of other dairy products such as barfi, rabri, dahi and chai.
+But you’ll soon spot the milk cake halwai — he is always seen simmering sweetened milk in a huge pot, stirring it for hours.
+As it start leaving brownish streaks, the grainy, slushy mixture of half-evaporated milk is transferred into a tray and steamed till it sets.

 Where Hemchand Ladli Prashad, near Fatehpuri Masjid Nearest Metro Station Chandni Chowk